cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 ```

 The `Dog` class above contains three methods that should produce the identical output: `StringCreate`, `Concatenation`, and `StringFormat`.
 Each method uses a formatting strategy that matches its name.
 Despite being much more complex, the actual strategy of `StringCreate` is relatively simple:
-1) Pre-emptively calculate the length of each property of the `Dog` class.
+1) Preemptively calculate the length of each property of the `Dog` class.
 Some properties may require some creative logic to calculate length without materializing the full string (`Int32` is a good example).
 2) Invoke `String.Create` using the current class (`this`) as the `state` parameter along with the pre-calculated length.
 3) Use the `Span<T>` APIs to fill the newly instantiated `buffer` variable and return the final string.

 Overall, the `StringFormat` and `Concatenation` methods are far shorter and less complex.
-This exemplifies the difficulties you might encounter when properly formatting complex strings using the **Create** method and why should only be used on performance-critical paths in your code.
+This exemplifies the difficulties you might encounter when properly formatting complex strings using the **Create** method and why it should only be used on performance-critical paths in your code.
 However, utilizing this method appropriately can pay significant dividends in overall performance.

 ##### Execution Time Benchmarks